 I've always loved food, and was immediately entrepreneurial.
-At seven years old I was baking muffins by myself, and walking them around the neighborhood wearing a sandwich board offering them for sale.
-All of this was fueled by the burning motivation to save up enough money to order a forbidden pizza, so very coveted and rare, the holy grail of junk foods.
-Imagine my mother's astonishment to find her 7 year daughter, armed with the knowledge of a cupcake recipe, had rock climbed to the upper kitchen cupboards to locate the ingredients (while improvising upon what could not be found), turned on the oven (burning off my eyebrows in the process of lighting the gas pilot), baked cupcakes, decorated them, built and colored cardboard sandwich board to advertise them, and had walked around the block going door to door, making about $25 dollars in the process.
+At seven years old I was baking cupcakes by myself and offering them for sale.
+All of this was fueled by the burning motivation to save up enough money to order a forbidden pizza, coveted and rare, the holy grail of junk foods.
+Imagine my mother's astonishment to find her 7 year daughter, armed with the knowledge of a cupcake recipe, had rock climbed to the upper kitchen cupboards, located the necessary ingredients (improvising upon what could not be found), turned on the oven (singeing my eyebrows in the process), baked cupcakes, frosted and decorated them, built and colored a cardboard sandwich board to advertise them, and had walked around the block going door to door, making about $25 dollars in the process.
 How could she refuse me a pizza under such conditions?
 This was the mastery of my plan.

 But I digress...